 The layers of the scalp, and the cerebral ventricles (ca. 1490-1492, RCIN 912603) | 3D Reconstruction from MRI images | Featured on the cover of Nature Medicine (1995)

 The layers of the scalp, and the cerebral ventricles (ca. 1490-1492, RCIN 912603) | Head of the Visible Human (1995)

 The cardiovascular system and principal organs of a woman (ca. 1509-1510, RCIN 912281) | Torso and internal organs of the Visible Human (2000)

-RCIN refers to the inventory number of the Royal Collection.
+RCIN refers to the inventory number of the Royal Collection at Windsor Castle.